Rusty Wallace: Family

 Wallace's brothers, Kenny and Mike, also used to race on the NASCAR circuit.
-He and his wife Patti have three children – Greg, Katie, and Stephen.
+He and his wife Patti have three children – Greg, Katie, and Stephen along with multiple grandchildren.
 Stephen raced full-time in the NASCAR Xfinity Series and made his Cup Series debut during the 2011 Daytona 500, making him the fourth member of his family to compete in the Daytona 500 and in NASCAR, behind the Bodines (Geoff, Brett, and Todd), Pettys (Lee, Richard, and Kyle), Earnhardts (Ralph, Dale, Dale Jr. and Jeffrey), and the Allisons (Bobby, Donnie, and Davey).

 Wallace's father, Russell Wallace Sr., died on October 30, 2011, at age 77.